 The cooperative spirit of the Gastein Convention concealed the continued tensions between the two German powers — after all, Austria increasingly felt threatened by a Prussia that was improving its Armed Forces and had major economic ambitions for the Zollverein.
 Similarly, the Prussian monarchy knew that its aspirations would challenge the Austrians.

-Therefore, it is not surprising that, after the Second Schleswig War, members of the German Confederation did not settle into peace.
-Each German power sought international support to counter the actions of the other: Prussia aligned with the newly-formed Italy; Austria reinforced its ties with the Southern German states.
-The catalyst for the clash between them came in 1866 when the Austrians denounced the actions of their rivals in the German Confederation, and Prussia dissolved this association.
+After the Second Schleswig War, members of the German Confederation remained divided.
+Each German power sought international support to counter the other: Prussia aligned with newly unified Italy, while Austria reinforced its ties with the Southern German states.
+The catalyst for war came in 1866, when the Austrians denounced the actions of their rivals in the German Confederation and Prussia dissolved that association.
 As soon as Austria presented itself as the protector of the small German states against the supposed “Prussian aggression,” Otto von Bismarck, the Chancellor of Prussia, declared casus belli.
 Thus began the “Brothers’ War” (1866), the second German unification war, in Central Europe and Italy.

 In the Italian Peninsula, Austria managed to fight relatively well, based on deadly confrontations that demoralized the Italians — mainly because this had been the main theater of operations for the Austrian forces for a very long time.